Cover illustration for FIDE - North America's Theory of Change for Citizens' Assemblies.

 Risk

-Assembly composition does not reflect community (either unbalanced initial selection or participant drop-offs)
+Assembly composition does not reflect community (either unbalanced selection or assembly member drop-offs).

 Mitigations

-Provide adequate time for dissenting views - including spectrum of opinions in learning phase - and publish a minority report past assemblies for continued engagement
+Provide adequate time and space (in a final report) for dissenting views - including a spectrum of opinions in learning phase - and include a minority report.

 SOCIETAL OUTCOMES